-Central Vermont Home Health & Hospice is governed by a volunteer Board of Directors, which works in conjunction with the our CEO to determine the agency mission and goals, set agency standards, controls and policies and ensure that all programs, activities and operations adhere to these policies.
-We also work with two medical directors, who are affiliated with Central Vermont Medical Center, to provide medical oversight for our Home Care and Hospice & Palliative Care teams.
-CVHHH is a member of the VNAs of Vermont, the professional association of 12 non-profit Visiting Nurse Associations serving the entire state of Vermont.
+Central Vermont Home Health & Hospice is governed by a volunteer Board of Directors, which works in conjunction with our CEO to determine the agency mission and goals, set agency standards, controls and policies, and to ensure that all programs, activities, and operations adhere to these policies.
+We also work with two medical directors, who are affiliated with University of Vermont Health Network-Central Vermont Medical Center, to provide medical oversight for our Home Care and Hospice teams.
+CVHHH is a member of the VNAs of Vermont, the professional association of nine non-profit Visiting Nurse Associations serving the entire state of Vermont.

 Kim joined CVHHH in 1990 and has, since, worked in almost every department of the agency.
 Kim spent many years as our Rehabilitation Specialist overseeing the therapy program and managing the therapists on staff.
 As COO, a position she assumed in 2012, Kim supports the quality management department and serves on the strategic planning team.
 In her role, Kim works closely with CEO Sandy Rousse to oversee all program operations and the Intake department.
 Kim also focuses on outreach with our community partners and collaborates with the agency’s marketing and community relations teams to develop new programs and outreach initiatives.
 Kim lives in Berlin with her husband and has two grown daughters.